zmy16/myweb/README.md

 # Social media reference landing page

-This is a simple social media landing page, like linktree or something like that.
+This is a simple social media landing page, like linktree or the other social media landing page.
 ## Screenshots

 ![Screenshot.png](Screenshot.png)